Amusing Permutation Representations of Group Extensions: Acknowledgements

 \section{Acknowledgements}

-We gratefully acknowledge a grant in The Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education(2016R1D1A3B01007669) JSC was supported in by Simons Foundation Grant 381381 that initiated our conversations.
+We gratefully acknowledge a grant in The Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education(2016R1D1A3B01007669).
+JSC was supported in by Simons Foundation Grant 381381 that initiated our conversations.
 He also enjoyed support from Kyungpook National University in 2016 and 2017.
-He currently is visiting Japan under a Japanese Society for the Promotion of Science grant numbered L18511.
+He visited Japan under a Japanese Society for the Promotion of Science grant numbered L18511.
+B.~Kim was supported by National Research Foundation of Korea(NRF) Grant No. 2019R1Q3B2067839.
 We would like to give personal thanks to Professor Sang Youl Lee, and Seiichi Kamada for several interesting conversations.